kellyaraujoo/ISY503-Assessment3-NLP/README.md

 # AI Sentiment Analysis Web App

 ## 📖 About the Project
-This project is a web-based Artificial Intelligence application designed to perform sentiment analysis on user reviews.
-The system analyzes text entered by users and predicts whether the sentiment expressed is positive or negative.
+This project is a full-stack web application designed to collect, process, and analyze textual data using Sentiment Analysis techniques.
+Developed as part of the ISY503 Intelligent Systems assessment, the system integrates a custom-built frontend and backend developed by me, while a separate module (developed in collaboration with my team) handles sentiment classification and data interpretation

-Developed as part of the ISY503 Intelligent Systems assessment, this project involved the design and implementation of both the front-end and back-end components, including the user interface, data preprocessing, machine learning model integration, and the connection between the web application and the sentiment analysis model.
+My contribution focuses exclusively on the frontend and backend implementation, including UI development, API design, and system integration.
+The sentiment analysis module and related machine learning logic were developed by other team members and are not included in this repository.
+The purpose of this repository is to clearly demonstrate my individual technical skills in full-stack development and system integration.

 ---